tailwindlabs/tailwindcss.com/source/docs/using-with-preprocessors.blade.md

 @@import "./custom-utilities.css";
 ```

-You can solve this by putting your `@@tailwind` declarations each in their own file.
-To make this easy, we provide separate files for each `@@tailwind` declaration with the framework itself that you can import directly from `node_modules`.
+You can solve this by putting each of the `@@tailwind` declarations their own files.
+We provide separate files for each `@@tailwind` declaration with the framework itself that you can import directly from `node_modules` or you can create each .css file.
+For example, create `tailwindcss/base.css` with a single line `@@tailwind base;`. `postcss-import` is smart enough to look for files in the `node_modules` folder automatically, so you don't need to provide the entire path — `"tailwindcss/base"` for example is enough.

 @component('_partials.tip-good')
 Import our provided CSS files